 The unperturbed theory which is diagonal in the $\rho\pm$ basis and has identical spin and charge velocities can be written as:

-Note that we have not set $K_{\sigma \pm} = 1$ here, even though this will be the value they take in the $SU(2)$ invariant C2S2 theory.
+Note that we have not set $K_{\sigma \pm} = 1$ here, even though this will be the value they take in the $\mathrm{SU}(2)$ invariant C2S2 theory.
 We want to be able to track the evolution into the spin insulator, so we need to allow their values to flow, though we will set their initial values under the flow to be one.
-With this unperturbed theory we can write Wick's theorem as
+With this unperturbed theory, we can write Wick's theorem as

-where, again:
+where, again,

-Note that $F$ and $D$ are the real and imaginary parts of the function $\log(v\tau + \alpha\mathrm{sgn}(\tau) - ir)$, respectively.
-As before the correlator above will be zero unless $\sum_i A_i = 0 = \sum_i B_i$.
+Note that $F$ and $D$ are the real and imaginary parts of the function $\ln(v\tau + \alpha\mathrm{sgn}(\tau) - ir)$, respectively.
+As before, the correlator above will be zero unless $\sum_i A_i = 0 = \sum_i B_i$.
 We have taken these results directly from Giamarchi \cite{giamarchi_quantum_2003}.
-We further note that because $\sc{L}_{\mathrm{C2S2}}$ is diagonal in the $\nu s$ modes any expectation values in the unperturbed theory, $\langle \cdot \rangle_0$, will factorize into the different $\nu s$ sectors.
+We further note that because $\sc{L}_{\mathrm{C2S2}}$ is diagonal in the $\nu s$, modes any expectation values in the unperturbed theory, $\langle \cdot \rangle_0$, will factorize into the different $\nu s$ sectors.

 We can now begin to compute correlators.
-We define:
+We define

-We will then have that:
+We will then have that

-where we changed variables to $\sc{r}_s = \sc{r}'-\sc{r}''$, $R = \sc{r}'/2+\sc{r}''/2$ and expanded about small $\sc{r}_s$.
-We note that the $\sc{r}_s$ integral with the cutoff $\sc{r}_s>\alpha$ is rotationally symmetric and thus the cross terms are zero.
-Expanding the square, integrating by parts, and using the fact that $\Delta_R F(R) = -2\pi \delta^{(2)}(R)$ gives:
+where we changed variables to $\tilde{r}_s = \tilde{r}'-\tilde{r}''$, $R = \tilde{r}'/2+\tilde{r}''/2$ and expanded about small $\tilde{r}_s$.
+We note that the $\tilde{r}_s$ integral with the cutoff $\tilde{r}_s>\alpha$ is rotationally symmetric and thus the cross terms are zero.
+Expanding the square, integrating by parts, and using the fact that $\Delta_R F(R) = -2\pi \delta^{(2)}(R)$ gives

-Computing the second order correlator for $g_2$ will be essentially identical.
-Note that there are no cross-terms involving $g_1g_2$ because the spin parts of their perturbations must have canceling exponents and each spin piece is distinct.
-In the end we will see that:
+Computing the second-order correlator for $g_2$ will be essentially identical.
+Note that there are no cross terms involving $g_1g_2$ because the spin parts of their perturbations must have canceling exponents and each spin piece is distinct.
+In the end, we will see that

 where $y_i = g_i/(\sqrt{2}\pi v)$.
 Demanding that the effective value of $K_{\rho+}$ is invariant under changing $\alpha$ to $\alpha e^{\td l}$ gives us the RG equations: